Defining the Finest Rojak

 It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price.

 Generally, ROJAK LINE price is higher than the rest of the Rojak outlet in the market.

 It is this higher price margin that allows ROJAK LINE to serve the customers on the quality of ingredients, and thereby producing the finest Rojak to you.

 It is our principle of producing wonderful food at a fair price, rather than a fair food at a wonderful price.

 It is worth mentioning that food is something that is consumed in the body.
 In many ways, food industry is similar with pharmaceutical industry.
-It’s the effectiveness (tastiness) of medicine (food) that matters.
+It’s the efficacy (tastiness) of medicine (food) that matters.

-It is not in any way that we agree that the price can be charged exorbitantly high due to this factor, it is just a way to advocate more to judge the value of the food quality vis-à-vis price.
+It is not in any way that we agree that the price can be charged exorbitantly due to this factor, it is just a way to advocate more to judge the value of the food quality vis-à-vis price.

 Great food is just like any great music or movie.
 It will just make your day when you encounter one.

-We are always in pursuit of creating great Rojak in particular.
+We are always in pursuit of creating exceptionally tasty Rojak in particular.

 If you are looking at the best Rojak, this is everything that you wanted.